CI-Connect/tutorial-dagman-namd/README.md

-# DAGMan - NAMD examples
+# Using Graphs for Workflow Management

  * [Objectives](#objectives)
  * [Overview](#overview)